 A minimum of 124 semester units is required to earn the Bachelor's degree in Human Development.
 A minimum of 30 of those units must be earned in regular Pacific Oaks classes (this includes Outreach but not Extension course work).
-These 30 units must be in Human Development and must include:
+These 30 units must include: